RevillWeb/wc-styling-investigation/README.md

 Because choosing colors (and other aspects of styling) that work well together is not a trivial task it would be desirable to provide a set of themes for each component.
 As CSS @apply mixins allow users to modify multiple CSS statements with a single definition @apply mixins would be perfect here.

+##Components

+A set of very basic vanilla Web Components will be added to this repo to prototype the ideas presented above.
+At least a drop select, carousel and nav menu will be added.

+###drop-select

+This component is incredibly simple (and not very well designed) but provides the following styling API as a way to experiment with CSS Custom Properties, CSS @apply mixins and the various polyfills to ensure cross platform support.

+* --primary-color (Default: #333)
+* --secondary-color (Default: #E1E1E1)
+* --background-color (Default: #FFF)

 ##Polyfills used

 * [document-register-element](https://github.com/WebReflection/document-register-element) - Custom Elements V1 polyfill